yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 |`com.gigaspaces.grid.gsa.config-directory`|The location of the GSA configuration files.
 [The GigaSpaces Agent|XAP91:The Grid Service Agent] (GSA) manages different process types.
 Each process type is defined within this folder in an xml file that identifies the process type by its name. |`<gigaspaces-xap root>\config\gsa`|
 |`java.util.logging.config.file`| It indicates file path to the Java logging file location.
 Use it to enable finest logging troubleshooting of various GigaSpaces Services.
 You may control this setting via the `GS_LOGGING_CONFIG_FILE_PROP` environment variable.| `<gigaspaces-xap root>\config\gs_logging.properties`|

-(!)
-The `com.gigaspaces.lib.platform.ext` and the `com.gs.pu-common` are useful to decrease the deployment time in case your processing unit **contains a lot of 3rd party jars files**.
+{% exclamation %} The `com.gigaspaces.lib.platform.ext` and the `com.gs.pu-common` are useful to decrease the deployment time in case your processing unit **contains a lot of 3rd party jars files**.
 In such case, each GSC will download the processing unit jar file (along with all the jars it depends on) to its local working directory from the GSM, and in case of large deployments spanning tens or hundreds of GSCs this can be quite time consuming.
 In such cases you should consider **placing the jars on which your processing unit depends on** in a shared location on your network, and then point the `com.gs.pu-common` or `com.gigaspaces.lib.platform.ext` directory to this location.

 # Log Files
 GigaSpaces generates log files for each running component .
 This includes GSA, GSC, GSM, Lookup service and client side.
 By default, these are created within the `<gigaspaces-xap-root>\logs` folder.
 After some time you might end up with a large number of files that are hard to maintain and search.
 You should backup old log files or delete these.
 You can use the [logging backup-policy|XAP91:Backing-up Files With a Custom Policy] to manage your log files.